At the end of each month, I report on the progress of my New Year’s resolutions (or lack thereof).

 TEDx Salem State University

+TEDx Hartford passed.
 I await word from the others.
-I suspect that the pandemic has altered schedules significantly.

-I have also helped two clients get accepted to speak in TEDx events in 2020 ands 2021.
+I also helped two clients get accepted to speak in TEDx events in 2020 ands 2021.

-I was supposed to be speaking at a TEDx event in the Berkshires in April, but that event has been rescheduled for next year.
+I was supposed to be speaking at a TEDx event in the Berkshires in April, but that event has been rescheduled for later in the year.

 20. Attend at least 15 Moth events with the intention of telling a story.

-Fifteen events so far in 2020.
-The pandemic made this a lot harder and a lot less fun than the live shows, but thanks to the virtual world, it was still possible.
+Seven events so far in 2020.
+The pandemic has made this a lot harder, but thanks to the virtual world, it may still be possible.

 21. Win at least three Moth StorySLAMs.

-I won another virtual Moth StorySLAM in Boston.
-It was my third win in 2020, my second virtual win, and my 51st Moth StorySLAM victory in all.
+I won a virtual Moth StorySLAM in in Boston.
+It was my second win in 2020, my first virtual win, and my 49th Moth StorySLAM victory in all.

 22. Win a Moth GrandSLAM.